mbentley/docker-minecraft/README.md

 # mbentley/minecraft

-docker image for Minecraft Bedrock based off of ubuntu:20.04
+docker image for Minecraft Bedrock & Java editions based off of ubuntu:20.04 (Bedrock) & alpine:latest (Java)

 To pull this image:
-`docker pull mbentley/minecraft`
+`docker pull mbentley/minecraft:bedrock-latest` or `docker pull mbentley/minecraft:java-latest`

+## Tags

+There are also tags for each version of minecraft which can be viewed by checking the [tag listing on Docker Hub](https://hub.docker.com/r/mbentley/minecraft/tags).

 ## Example Usage

+### Bedrock

 ```
-docker run -it --rm --init --name mc -p 19132:19132/udp mbentley/minecraft
+docker run -it --rm --init --name mc -p 19132:19132/udp mbentley/minecraft:bedrock-latest
 ```

 By default, this just runs a default Minecraft Bedrock server that listens on port 19132/udp.

-Minecraft runs in `screen` so you can send commands to the console like so, assuming that your container is named `mc`:
+Minecraft Bedrock runs in `screen` so you can send commands to the console like so, assuming that your container is named `mc`:

 ```
 docker exec -t mc screen -S minecraft -X stuff "stop\n"